Open navigation

 Nina Smith

-Nina Smith is a labour and children’s rights advocate.
-Nina is the Chief Executive Officer of GoodWeave International who is leading four main interconnected programme areas: harness market forces, clean up supply chains, create educational opportunities and improve conditions for all workers.
-As an expert on solving labour rights violations, Nina is dedicated to end child labour and forced labour from the producer hands to the consumers.
-Nina is the winner of the Skoll Award for Social Entrepreneurship and The Centre for Nonprofit Advancement's EXCEL Award for Excellence in Chief Executive Leadership.
-Nina serves on the Board of the Fair Labour Association.
+Nina Smith is the founding CEO of GoodWeave International and an award-winning nonprofit CEO with deep experience of more than 25 years addressing human rights in global supply chains, with an emphasis on child labor, forced labor and modern slavery.
+As an expert on solving labour rights violations, Nina is the winner of the Schwab and Skoll Award for Social Entrepreneurship and The Centre for Nonprofit Advancement's EXCEL Award for Excellence in Chief Executive Leadership.
+Nina serves on the Board of the Better Buying Institute and the Fair Labour Association.
+Nina is currently advising clients on issues related to her expertise in modern slavery and nonprofit leadership.

 Visit their website